Menbenny/portfolio/portfolio/README.md

 ## TL;DR

 You can fork this repo to modify and make changes of your own.
-Please give me proper credit by linking back to [Soumyajit4419](https://github.com/soumyajit4419/Portfolio).
+Please give me proper credit by linking back to [Menac](https://github.com/Menbenny/portfolio/tree/main/portfolio).
 Thanks!

 ## Built With

-My personal portfolio <a href="https://soumyajit.vercel.app/" target="_blank">soumyajit.tech</a> which features some of my github projects as well as my resume and technical skills.<br/>

 This project was built using these technologies.